sftgunner/VersionParser/README.md

 # VersionParser

 ## The problem
 Excel can't sort a table based on a version number in the format #.#.#(.#.#.#...etc) properly, as this isn't a recognised format.
-The closest it can do is sort the values bsed on their string values, meaning that 1.2.11 is interpreted as being less than 1.2.2.
+The closest it can do is sort the values based on their string values, meaning that 1.2.11 is (incorrectly) interpreted as being less (or an older version) than 1.2.2.

 ## The solution
 Write a bit of VBA that parses the version number string into a floating point number.